I’ve been asked a few times how I would do a ‘no tuna’ type dish that still has that familiar tuna sandwich flavour.

 Serve in a lettuce cup and top with capers.

 Hope you enjoy this recipe friends.
 If you do and upload a photo or video to social media tag me @plant_proof #plantproof – I love to see your creations!

-Simon is a qualified health professional having completed a Bachelor of Physiotherapy with Honours in 2008 and is currently studying a Masters in Nutrition.
+Simon is a qualified health professional having completed a Bachelor of Physiotherapy with Honours in 2008, Plant Based Nutrition with Cornell University and is currently studying a Masters in Nutrition.
 With his experience of understanding the human body from the inside out and having worked closely with Professional Athletes he is well equipped to help you explore and adopt a plant based diet.